ryan-blauwaert/air_quality_capstone/README.md

 ## Questions
 * Is there a statistically significant correlation between air quality and infant mortality?
-* Is there a statistically significant correlation between air quality and asthma hospitalizations
+* Is there a statistically significant correlation between air quality and asthma hospitalizations in New York City?
-* Which, if any, air pollutants are most positively correlated with health outcomes
+* Which, if any, air pollutants are most positively correlated with health outcomes?
-* Can any conclusions be extended to the health outcomes of the general population?
+* Based on the concentrations of significantly correlated pollutants, can an individual who values their respiratory health make an informed decision regarding where to live?

 ## Cleaning the Data
 * Describe goals of cleaning: